BedrockPlus/MagicMethodDocs/README.md

 > We don't recommend you learning magic method if you don't have a basic understanding of Minecraft texture pack coding and how to edit entity files.

 ## What is Magic Method?
 Magic Method is a method created by [Chainsketch](https://www.youtube.com/@Chainsketch) that allows you to access anything in the game.
-This allows you to make many mods, as magic method allows you to transfer data between other players mobs and particles.
+This allows you to make many mods, as magic method allows you to transfer data between other players, mobs, and particles.

 ## Pros/Cons of Magic Method
 ✅ Pros: